thelogbox/thelogbox.github.com/_posts/2013-11-5-javascript-program-flow.md

 Unlike *break* though, **continue** causes program flow to ignore all the remaining statements until the end of the while block and jump right away to the beginning of the while loop---forcing the condition to get re-evaluated; this is the reason why our last asterisk never got printed.

-<span class="stress">For statement</span> is another looping mechanism.
+The *for* statement is another looping mechanism.
 The for loop like the while loop allows you to iterate and perform a group of statements over and over again.

 {% highlight javascript %}